ONEcampaign/bblocks_data_importers/docs/docs/importers/wfp.md

 ### Inflation

 Instantiate the object and call the `get_data()` method to retrieve a pandas DataFrame.
 It is recommended to specify `indicators` and `countries` to reduce wait time.
-If none of the arguments is passed, the returned data will contain all indicators and countries.
+If no arguments are passed, the returned data will contain all indicators and countries.

 ```python